 These are important trends to be aware of.
 For example, if the majority of your former employees all moved to one or two companies, you need to know right away so you can investigate and figure out what caused the exodus.
 Do the other companies pay more?
 Do they offer more flexible work hours?

-That’s where Claro data comes in.
-With hyper-granular labor data updated daily, companies can use Claro to understand where employees are going right now and staunch the outflow of talent before it becomes too big of a problem.
+That’s where Claro Analytics comes in.
+With hyper-granular labor data updated daily, companies can use Claro Analytics to understand where employees are going right now and staunch the outflow of talent before it becomes too big of a problem.

-Here are a few ways to use Claro data to figure out where your employees are going and why.
+Here are a few ways to use Claro Analytics to figure out where your employees are going and why.

 Step 1: Find out where your employees went

 Before you can make any changes to improve retention and recruitment, you need to find out where your employees are going.
 What companies are they working for now?

 Let’s take Microsoft, for example.
 Using a simple search in Claro Analytics' platform, we can see the top companies that former Microsoft employees are working at now.

 Interestingly, many have moved on to Amazon, Google, Facebook, Oracle, Salesforce, and more.
 If you’re Microsoft, you’ll be interested to see that a lot of your employees are leaving for other top tech companies.